CompSci01x/Words-Per-Minute/README.md

-# Words Per Minute App [](https://github.com/public-apis/public-apis/pulls)
+# "Words Per Minute" iOS App [](https://github.com/public-apis/public-apis/pulls)

+*A SwiftUI iOS app utilizing AVFoundation and Speech frameworks to record, transcribe and calculate the number of words spoken within 60 sec.*

- *Say or read as many words as fast as you can and see how fast you are!*
+Say or read as many words as fast as you can and see how fast you are!

 **Feature Demos:**
 - [App](#app-demo)